FrancesAkor/FrancesAkor.github.io/README.md

 ## About

-This is the final project of the first phase of Udacity Frontend Web development program.
-Pixel Art Maker allows you to create mind-blowing art designs by just choosing  grid size and color, and then applying the color chosen to the cell with just a click.
+This is the final project of the first phase of Udacity Frontend Web development program, powered by Andela Learning Community and Google.
+This Pixel Art Maker allows you to create mind-blowing art designs by just choosing  grid size and color, and then applying the color chosen to the cell with just a click.

 ## Link to Live Page